Kingsford-Group/kourami/README.md

 3: Identity (#BasesMatched/MaxLen(query, db_allele))
 4: Length of the assembled allele
 5: Length of the matched allele from IMGT/HLA DB
+6: Combined bottleneck weights of both paths at a position.
+This is not necessarily same as the sum of column 7 and 8.
+7: Weight of the bottleneck edge in path 1
+8: Weight of the bottleneck edge in path 2

+Note: Given a path, a bottleneck edge is an edge with the minimal weight.
+For an allele, there are always two entries (lines) reported in the result file.
+Path 1 is reported first, and path 2 is reported in the following line.
+The columns 6 7 8 are going to be redundant (same) for both lines.

 \<outfileprefix> contiains program log